-Like any other part of building a digital product, ballparks should be made with a focus on detail, quality, and communication.
+Like any other part of building a digital product, ballparks for software development costs should be made with a focus on detail, quality, and communication.
 Though cheaper estimates may be appealing at first glance, it’s important to understand what a good ballpark entails and why it’s often higher than initial expectations.
 Read on to learn why.

 Getting a feel for the product.

-Our ballparks always start by digging into the client’s main challenges, to paint a clear picture of their business and development goals.
-It’s important to have an initial meeting or call, to learn everything we need for estimating the project’s workload.
+Our ballpark figures for software development costs always start by digging into the client’s main challenges, to paint a clear picture of their business and development goals.
+It’s important to have an initial meeting or call, to learn everything we need to know in order to estimate the project’s workload correctly.
 We ask if the client has any concrete documents or mock-ups, find out if any pieces of the project are ready, or if they’ll be using another pre-existing system as a base for the new one.
-All of this helps us estimate the cost of building the client’s product as closely as possible.
+All of this helps us estimate the total software development cost of building the client’s product as closely as possible.
 The more information we get our hands on at this stage, the more accurate our ballpark will be.

-To help you prepare for answering these questions, here’s a list of things we usually ask over the first couple of calls:
+To help you prepare for answering these questions, here’s a list of things the Mooncascade team usually ask over the first couple of calls: